ECONOMIST.COM REDESIGN

 THE READERS' PANEL

-Readers who left feedback through the form had the option to give consent to be contacted.
-Those who were willing to be contacted, besides getting a response by the relevant departments, were selectively invited to participate in research and test activities and become part of our readers' panel.
+Readers who submitted feedback could opt in to be contacted.
+Those who consented were thanked by the relevant teams and selectively invited to future research and testing, forming the basis of our readers' panel.

 CONTINUOUS OPTIMISATION